mcanzi/source-code-mcanzi/content/project/research.md

 draft: no
 ---

+## Individual differences in musical melody perception moderate the speech-to-song illusion in Mandarin Chinese listeners

+Tamara Rathcke \& Massimiliano Canzi (2026). *Scientific Reports*

+Repeated exposure to a spoken phrase can give rise to the perception of the speech-to-song illusion (STS), whereby speech gains musical qualities and begins to sound like singing.
+STS is known to rely on acoustic cues and may depend on an individual’s ability to extract musical qualities (such as melody and rhythm) from speech acoustics.

+So far, most research has examined listeners of non-tonal languages, with preliminary evidence indicating that tonal-language listeners experience STS differently, if at all.
+This study investigated STS in Mandarin Chinese listeners who rated song-likeness of Mandarin sentences before and after repetition and completed the Musical Ear Test.
+Test sentences were designed to promote the acoustic transmission of either melody or rhythm.
+Results demonstrated a modest STS effect in Mandarin listeners at the group level, which was independent of sentence acoustics.
+Individual abilities in rhythm perception had no impact on STS while, somewhat surprisingly, weaker melody perception abilities were found to facilitate STS.

+This suggests that STS in Mandarin Chinese may be linked to a perceptual distortion of pitch.
+Overall, the findings indicate that STS mechanisms are shaped by linguistic background of listeners and provide new evidence that language experience can influence music perception and cognition.

 ## Synchronised movement and individual rhythmic skill influence the perception of temporal structure in spoken language

 Tamara Rathcke, Eline Smit, Rachel Yue \& Massimiliano Canzi (2024)